Parallel tests with Appium and Genymotion SaaS

 2024-04-23

 Launching automated tests can take a long time.
-This tutorial teaches how to parallelize tests to detect bugs as soon as possible and spend less time on test runs.
+This tutorial explains how to parallelize tests to detect bugs as soon as possible.
+This approach spends less time on test runs.

 Requirements